-The Fund's investments, payment obligations and financing terms may be based on floating rates, such as EURIBOR, SOFR, Term SOFR and other similar types of reference rates (each, a "Reference Rate").
-All settings of London Interbank Offer Rate ("LIBOR") have ceased to be published and the Fund has transitioned to successor or alternative reference rates as necessary.
-The termination of LIBOR and any additional regulatory or market changes may have an adverse impact on the Fund's investments, performance or financial condition.
+The Funds' investments, payment obligations and financing terms may be based on floating rates, such as EURIBOR, SOFR, Term SOFR and other similar types of reference rates (each, a "Reference Rate").
+All settings of LIBOR have ceased to be published and the Funds have transitioned to successor or alternative reference rates as necessary.
+The termination of LIBOR and any additional regulatory or market changes may have an adverse impact on a Fund's investments, performance or financial condition.